davidebbo/davidebbo.github.io/_posts/2014-03-05-WAWSDeploy.markdown

 So basically, you tell it where your files are, and where they need to go.

+As an alternative, you can have it deploy from the content of a zip file, e.g.

+    WAWSDeploy c:\MyFiles.zip MyAzureSite.PublishSettings

 To get the tool, you can either build it yourself from the [sources](https://github.com/davidebbo/WAWSDeploy), or get it from [Chocolatey](https://chocolatey.org/packages/WAWSDeploy).

 Random notes: